ministryofjustice/moj-frontend/docs/archive/currency-input.md

 eleventyNavigation:
   key: Currency input
   parent: Archive
-  excerpt: "This component is archived."
+  excerpt: "SOME TEXT NEEDS TO GO HERE"
 ---

 {% banner "This component is archived" %}